NCAA Drug Testing - Summer Program

 - Student-Athletes must be paid the same rate as other camp counselors;

 - Student-Athletes may not be used to promote a camp or clinic other than being included in the camp counselor section;

-- There are no limits on the number of student-athletes that may be employed in a UCLA or private camp;
+- There are no limits on the number of student-athletes that may be employed in a SU or private camp;

 - Student-Athletes must fill out an employment form.